canonical/checkbox/checkbox-ng/docs/dev/intro.rst

 Getting started with development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-PlainBox uses python3 for development.
+Plainbox uses python3 for development.
 The core is really system independent but you will need Ubuntu to really make the best of it and experience it as we do.
 We encourage everyone to use the most recent Ubuntu release for development.
 Usually this brings the best, most recent tools without having to search for software on the Internet.

-PlainBox has almost no dependencies itself, almost, because we depend on the mighty :term:`CheckBox` project to provide us with a lot of existing infrastructure.
-Testing PlainBox requires additional packages and some non-packaged software.
+Plainbox has almost no dependencies itself, almost, because we depend on the mighty :term:`Checkbox` project to provide us with a lot of existing infrastructure.
+Testing Plainbox requires additional packages and some non-packaged software.
 You will typically want to install it and take advantage of the integration we provide.

 .. note::

-    If you are working with the source please be aware that PlainBox requires an installed copy of CheckBox.
-CheckBox in turns is has many scripts that depend on various system packages, including python packages that cannot be installed from pypi.
+    If you are working with the source please be aware that Plainbox requires an installed copy of Checkbox.
+Checkbox in turns is has many scripts that depend on various system packages, including python packages that cannot be installed from pypi.
 If you were planning on using :command:`virtualenv` then please make sure to create it with the ``--system-site-packages``